MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/Helpctr.md

 ms.assetid: d19ff7dc-57fb-49b2-aad7-b6b040f3fb49
 author: jaimeo
 ---
-# helpctr
+# Helpctr
-helpctr is deprecated, and is not guaranteed to be supported in future releases of Windows.
+Helpctr is deprecated, and is not guaranteed to be supported in future releases of Windows.

-This tool is included in Windows Server 2003 . for more information see [helpctr](https://technet.microsoft.com/library/cc755821(v=ws.10).aspx).
+This tool is included in Windows Server 2003 .
+For more information see [Helpctr](https://technet.microsoft.com/library/cc755821(v=ws.10).aspx).